kwj/AoC2017/README.md

 ### Place puzzle input data files into each resource folder in advance

-The default file name of the puzzle input data is `input`:
+The default file name of the puzzle input data is `input`.

 ```console
 $ ls ./inputs/*/input